ashmead/hello/README.md

- Readme file for The most absolutely stunning hello world program in thello mutha fugin world!!!
+#Readme file for The most absolutely stunning hello world program in thello mutha fugin world!!!<p>
- This software is free to use and distribute in any form the end user sees fit.
+ This software is free to use and distribute in any form the end user sees fit.<p>
- The author assumes no responsibility for damage or loss incurred prior, during and after its use.
+ The author assumes no responsibility for damage or loss incurred prior, during and after its use<P>
  Keep software free.
-Contribute to an open source project.
+Contribute to an open source project<P>
- Copyleft Ashmead Mohammed 2014.
+ Copyleft Ashmead Mohammed 2014<P>
  Discription : Hello World algorithm using data structures and some other basics in C.

 # Source files

- hello.c
+ hello.c<P>
- hello.h
+ hello.h<P>
- main.c
+ main.c<P>

 # History